 |I'm a non-smoker, how can I help my friend/family quit?|

-While tobacco use is an individual decision and quitting smoking begins with a personal decision, there are many ways support people can help their loved ones achieve and maintain abstinence smoke-free life.
+While tobacco use is an individual decision and quitting begins with a personal decision, there are many ways support people can help their loved ones achieve and maintain abstinence tobacco-free life.
 Some suggestions include:

 Electronic cigarettes are different from smoked tobacco products in that they deliver nicotine by vaporizing a liquid solution rather than burn organic material like a cigarette.
 Though people who use vaping devices will not inhale the tar and carbon monoxide they would get from tobacco smoke, e-cigarettes contain a number of other chemicals that are known carcinogens and toxins.
 Research on short-term health effects indicate reasons for concern and the risk of repeated, long-term exposure to the combination of "e-juice" chemicals are unknown.
 Additionally, these liquid solutions are not currently regulated in a number of countries.
 It is for these reasons among others that many healthcare providers do not recommend e-cigarettes as safe alternatives, although many researchers believe that e-cigarettes are likely to be better than combustible cigarettes.
 Continued use of cigarettes while also using e-cigarettes ("dual-use") is also not recommended, as it may prolong use of cigarettes among those considering quitting.